Monishsaravanan/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+step 1.Start.

-step 1.Import the required library and read the dataframe.
+step 2.Import the required library and read the dataframe.

-step 2.Write a function computeCost to generate the cost function.
+step 3.Write a function computeCost to generate the cost function.

-step 3.Perform iterations og gradient steps with learning rate.
+step 4.Perform iterations og gradient steps with learning rate.

-step 4.Plot the Cost function using Gradient Descent and generate the required graph.
+step 5.Plot the Cost function using Gradient Descent and generate the required graph.

+step 6.End.

 ## Program:
 ```